c477y/adulttime_dl/README.md

 This library is not exported to [RubyGems](https://rubygems.org) and has to be run locally.
 Clone the repository and build the project.

-You need to install ruby to build the project.
+You need to install Ruby to build the project.
 Check the version you need in [.ruby-version](.ruby-version) and install the appropriate version.

-Run the below snippet to clone the project
+Run the below snippet to clone the project:

 ```shell
 git clone https://github.com/c477y/adulttime_dl.git xxx_download
 cd xxx_download
 ```

-Then, fetch all dependencies
+Then, fetch all dependencies:

 ```shell
 bundle install
 ```

-Finally, run the tool using the executable
+Finally, run the tool using the executable:

 ```shell
 ./exe/xxx_download help